THE 1 NOVEMBER DEADLINE IS FAST APPROACHING!

-Each year, more than 51,000 high school students from across the country enter to win a
+Each year, nearly 40,000 high school students from across the country enter to win a share

-share of the $2.2 million in educational scholarships and incentives awarded through the
+of $2 million in educational scholarships and incentives awarded through the VFW’s

 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s

-each (State) VFW Department wins an all-expense-paid trip to Washington, D.C.
+wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.

 Voice of Democracy 1st-place winner.

-$30,000 college scholarship which she plans to apply toward her college career.
+college scholarship which he plans to apply toward his college career.
+Grayson was

-Danielle was sponsored by VFW Post 1205 and Ladies Auxiliary in San Francisco, Calif.
+sponsored by VFW Post 10555 and its Auxiliary in Panama City Beach, Fla.

-Watch and Listen to her winning entry here.
+Watch and Listen to his winning entry here.